KimangKhenng/cadt-idg-fullstack-2024/Modules/DevOps/D4/S1/guide.md

 - **Idempotency:** Ansible will only remove `nginx` if it is currently installed.
 If `nginx` is not present, the task will do nothing.
 - **Dependencies:** Be cautious if other applications on your server depend on `nginx`.
 Removing it might affect other services.
 Always ensure that removal does not break other configurations.
 - **Cleanup:** When removing software like `nginx`, you might also want to remove associated configuration files or directories.
 You can add additional tasks to clean up these files.

-### Conclusion

-By updating your playbook to set `nginx`'s `state` to `absent`, Ansible will automatically uninstall `nginx` from your EC2 instance the next time you run the playbook.
-This approach allows you to manage software installations and removals declaratively using Ansible.